 FAQs About Chronological Resumes

-What is the difference between a chronological resume and a reverse chronological resume?-
+What is the difference between a chronological and reverse chronological resume?-

-When should you use a different resume format, such as functional or combination?-
+When should you use a different resume format?-

-How do you handle employment gaps on a reverse chronological resume?-
+How can you address employment gaps on a chronological resume?-

 Craft your perfect resume in minutes